lowiemelatonin/N-body/README.md

 # N-body
-simple n-body simulation using ebiten
+Just a simple n-body simulation using ebiten